Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: Data acquisition system and electronics

 \subsection{Software trigger}

-Although the 300\,ms hardware dead time was applied for the high energy events, most of the triggered events are because of the long phosphorus events, similar to an example shown in Fig.~\ref{softtrg}\,(b) and (c).
-For effective usage of disk space and reduction in input/output load of the DAQ computer, a software trigger logic was developed and implemented in the DAQ program.
-When the event information is transferred to the DAQ computer, the waveforms of the six crystals are quickly scanned and parameters are evaluated to discriminate the phosphorus events.
+Although the 300\,ms hardware dead time is applied for high-energy events, most of the triggered events are due to long phosphorus events, similar to the examples shown in Fig.~\ref{softtrg}\,(b) and (c) rather than the typical scintillation candidate in (a).
+To effectively use the disk space and reduce the input/output load of the DAQ computer, software trigger logic is developed and implemented in the DAQ program to select only good scintillation candidates, as shown in Fig.~\ref{softtrg}\,(a).

-The number of pulses provides the most effective criterion for discriminating phosphorus events.
-Because the main characteristic of the phosphorus event is that the pulses are spread out as evident in Fig.~\ref{softtrg}\,(b), the software trigger requires at least three pulses within a 500\,ns window from the first-pulse time.
-The coincidence time is defined as a time difference of first pulses from two PMTs attached to a crystal.
-This condition is similar in logic to that of PMT coincidence of hardware trigger described in Sec.~\ref{sec:DAQ}.
-The software trigger applies this criterion when a hardware trigger occurs in the other crystal channel.
+When the event information is transferred to the DAQ computer, the waveforms of the six crystals are quickly scanned, and the parameters are evaluated to discriminate phosphorus events.
+The number of pulses provide the most effective criterion for discriminating between the phosphorus events.
+The main characteristic of the phosphorus event is that the pulses are spread out, as shown in Fig.~\ref{softtrg}\,(b), and the software trigger requires at least three pulses within a 500\,ns window from the first pulse time.
+The coincidence time is defined as the time difference between the first pulses from the two PMTs attached to a crystal.
+This condition is similar to that of the PMT coincidence for the hardware trigger described in Sec.~\ref{sec:DAQ}.
+A software trigger applies this criterion when a hardware trigger occurs in another crystal channel.
+The examples of Figs.~\ref{softtrg}\,(b) and (c) are rejected owing to this requirement.

-The other parameter is the mean time calculated using Eq.~\ref{meantime}.
-As shown in Fig.~\ref{ref:alpha_mt}, the mean time of the scintillation event is mainly located above 0.2\,$\mu$s as the software trigger rejects events with the mean time less than 0.015\,$\mu$s.
+The other parameter is the mean time, which is calculated using Eq.~\ref{meantime}.
+As shown in Fig.~\ref{ref:alpha_mt}, the mean time of the scintillation event is mainly greater than 0.2\,$\mu$s, as the software trigger rejects events with a mean time of less than 0.015\,$\mu$s.

-Events filtered via the software trigger are mostly removed, with only 0.1\% being randomly written.
-In contrast, events that pass all criteria are tagged and are fully recorded.
-The software trigger reduces the accepted event rates by approximately 90\% and maintains recording event rates less than 20\,Hz.
-The efficiency of the hardware and software triggers are evaluated by the simulated events of the scintillation photons as evident in Fig.~\ref{softtrgEff}.
+Events filtered by the software trigger are mostly removed, with only 0.1\% being randomly written.
+By contrast, events that met all the criteria are tagged and fully recorded.
+The software trigger reduces the accepted event rates by approximately 90\% and maintains recording event rates of less than 20\,Hz.
+The efficiency of the hardware and software triggers is evaluated based on the simulated events of the scintillation photons, as shown in Fig.~\ref{softtrgEff}.
 An efficiency greater than 60\,\% from the trigger is maintained for five or more NPE events.